mobizt/ESP-Mail-Client/README.md

 Some ports e.g. 587 for SMTP and 143 for IMAP require the TLS then the external Clients should be able to upgrade the connection from existing plain (non-secure) to secure connection and some SMTP port e.g. 25 may require upgrade too.

-This connection upgrade process is generally not available from Clients, if possible, you need to modify the Clients to make it available.
+This connection upgrade process is generally not available from general Arduino Clients and you need to make your custom client version that supports connection upgrade.

 See [Use external Arduino Clients interfaces](#use-external-arduino-clients-interfaces) section for how to use external Clients.